chombo-discharge/chombo-discharge/Exec/Convergence/KineticMonteCarlo/C2/README.md

-## Convergence/KineticMonteCarlo/ElectronAvalanche
+## Convergence/KineticMonteCarlo/C2

-This example compares Kinetic Monte Carlo solutions with an exact solution for an electron avalanche process.
+This example runs a Kinetic Monte Carlo solver for the Schlogl model.
-The reactions involved in the KMC model are 'e + null -> e + e + null' and 'e -> null'.
+The rate constants are the same as in [Cao. et. al in J. Chem.
+Phys.
+Vol. 124 044109 (2006)](https://doi.org/10.1063/1.2159468)
+For each run of the model the population will converge to one of the bi-stable states.

 # Compilation